 - Nobody will have editing rights until the training has been completed.
 After completing the training, editing rights will be setup for appropriate pages.

 - At this time there is NO requirement that everyone must complete the training, but watching the video and completing the process is worthwhile as website accessibility is an important topic, as more and more content is delivered electronically.

 - Even without the training, your website material will still be active and can be changed.
 Changes will just have to go through the website coordinator.

 - The re-certification credits will be available as soon as completion.

 - This information is also on the website under the District Channel.
 Everyone will always have their login available but they will not be editors without the training.

-- Schoolwires, now Web Community Manager, is working hard to get all the components of their interface up to current Web 2.0 standards.
-At this time their interface still generates some errors especially in the area of color contrast.
+- Blackboard through their app, Web Community Manager, is working hard to get all the components of their interface up to current Web 2.0 standards.

 - We switched to a new template in the Spring of 2020, which has addressed the accessibility issues from our previous template.